W8XH: History

 In October 1937, it was announced that W8XH's hours had expanded from five to seventeen hours a day.
 However, eventually the station's programming, especially programs separate from WBEN, began to decline.
 On March 4, 1939 a new schedule was announced of 6:30 p.m. to midnight, daily except weekends.
 There apparently was no formal announcement when W8XH ultimately ended operations.
 The July 3, 1939 issue of the Buffalo Evening News listed it as relaying the National Broadcasting Company (NBC) Red Network programming carried by WBEN from 1:00 to 5:00 and 5:45 to 9:00 p.m.
 However, two days later references to the station ceased.
 In addition, although W8XH had been included in the Apex station lists in the 1938 and 1939 editions of Broadcasting Yearbook, it did not appear in the January 15, 1940 listing included in the 1940 edition.
 The station would have been ordered off the air by the end of the year as all remaining Apex stations were in 1940.

 In December 1938, the News began a regular facsimile broadcast service, initially transmitted by WBEN during overnight hours.
 Facsimile broadcasting employed dedicated equipment to receive the transmissions and print a special edition of the newspaper, that was limited to a few pages.
 In April 1939, the News announced that it had received a license to transfer the transmissions from WBEN to a new "experimental facsimile broadcasting station", W8XA, which employed much of the equipment originally used by W8XH.
 By August the new station was operating on 43.7 MHz.
-However, the newspaper ended the facsimile transmissions in December 1940.
+The FCC ordered the Apex band and all of its stations to be cleared to make way for frequency modulated (FM) stations by January 1, 1941; the News complied and shut W8XA down in December 1940.

-WBEN was awarded a new license to broadcast using frequency modulation in 1944 at 43.3 MHz, a short distance down from W8XA.
+WBEN was awarded a new license to broadcast using FM in 1944 at 43.3 MHz, a short distance down from W8XA.
 This FM station would not reach the air, but by 1946, its license (now moved up into the standard FM broadcast band) was used for a new station.
-This license remains active as K-Love owned-and-operated station WBKV, which only separated from common ownership with WBEN in 2023.
+This license remains active as K-Love station WBKV, which only separated from common ownership with WBEN in 2023.